FourjsGenero/fgl_apache_poi/README.md

 ### fgl_excel_generic_test

 Illustrates the use of a function that can take as input a SQL clause, and generate a spreadsheet containing an unload of that data.
 Combines base.SqlHandle with the ApachePOI classes

+### fgl_financial_test

+Illustrates the use of the financial methods (NPV, IRR) etc that are available.
+Note also inside fgl_financial the use of JAVA arrays to pass a list of payments

 ## Other Notes